kakatcy/pro-mern-book/README.md

      - changed the style of the filter by using many React-Bootstrap components such as ButtonToolbar, ControlLabel.
 7. The Grid System
      - used Bootstrap's grid system to make the table look better in different size of screen.
+8. Horizontal Forms
+     - changed the Issue Edit page to use a horizontal form and also used validation states that Bootstrap provides to highlight invalid input.